EricQian17/kg_EricQian17_2020/README.md

-# Code is under impression it is index specific and you cannot choose which letter is mapped to the other
+# Coded under the impression that you cannot choose which char is mapped to another char and is index specific based on initial order